yoraish/yoraish.github.io/_news/joining_indoor.md

 related_posts: false
 ---

-I have joined Indoor Robotics as a Robotics Algorithm Engineer.
+I have joined <a href="https://www.indoor-robotics.com/"> Indoor Robotics </a> as a Robotics Algorithm Engineer.